Desire to learn expands a space leader’s orbit

 For SLS, he first led the production area activation teams in preparing the production areas/system for transition into production of the core stage.
 He then became the senior manufacturing manager responsible for the leadership of the core stage production operations, including Welding, Structural Assembly & Integration, Proof Testing, Primer, Thermal Protection System Application and Final Assembly.
 His work earned him the Silver Snoopy Award, one of the highest honors bestowed by NASA.

-Ffolkes came full circle when he returned to KSC in 2020 to join the Starliner program on a temporary assignment, which became permanent last year.
+Ffolkes came full circle when he returned to KSC in 2020 to join the Starliner program on a temporary assignment, which became permanent in 2021.
 He said he’s moved around the company because he was asked and he wanted to learn different areas, and he encourages others to take advantage of opportunities.

 “As early as possible in life, decide what path you want to take,” Ffolkes said.
 “Just make yourself available and portable.
 If you geographically constrain yourself, you are limiting your possibilities of growth.”

 He’s enjoyed being back at KSC after seeing and working on dozens of launches during his space shuttle days.
-He looks forward to the launch of both Starliner’s second Orbital Flight Test, OFT-2, and Crew Flight Test, and to the launch of SLS when the first Artemis uncrewed mission orbits the moon.
+He looks forward to the launch of Starliner’s first flight with crew.

 “Working on the space program, you’re able to see the end product launch and go through its mission.
 And when it comes back, you do it all over again.
 It never gets old,” Ffolkes said.

-Ramon Sanchez, former Starliner senior operations manager, said the program is extremely dynamic and takes sacrifice and perseverance, so he needed someone who was capable of staying focused on the mission while remaining dedicated to safety, quality and technician engagement.
+Ramon Sanchez, former Starliner senior operations manager and now senior director of operations for Space, Intelligence & Weapon Systems, said the program is extremely dynamic and takes sacrifice and perseverance, so he needed someone who was capable of staying focused on the mission while remaining dedicated to safety, quality and technician engagement.

 “Not anyone could walk into this environment and be successful,” Sanchez said.
 “Good thing for Starliner, Mr. Ffolkes is not just anyone — and that’s why we asked for his support to help get us over the finish line.
 I am greatly honored that he accepted the challenge with open arms.”